cafeibit/Azure-Data-Engineering/readme.md

 These characteristics are oftentimes called the "3 Vs of Big Data".
 When it comes to working with Big Data in a unified way, whether you process it real time as it arrives or in batches, Apache Spark provides a fast and capable engine that also supports data science processes, like machine learning and advanced analytics.

+In Databricks, the notebook interface is the driver program.
+This driver program contains the main loop for the program and creates distributed datasets on the cluster, then applies operations (transformations & actions) to those datasets.
+Driver programs access Apache Spark through a SparkSession object regardless of deployment location.

 ##  Read and write data in Azure Databricks

 Work with large amounts of data from multiple sources in different raw formats.
 Azure Databricks supports day-to-day data-handling functions, such as reads, writes, and queries.